A new kind of magazine

 Contributors pick their lane.
 We publish the ones that make you think.

 At every playground, every school pickup, every pediatrician visit — I'm the only man.
 The moms are polite.
 But I'm not in the group chat.
+A stay-at-home dad documents one ordinary, extraordinary day.

 The Raw